VaneUI

 </ThemeProvider>

-The data-attribute gate uses a simple rule:
+The data-attribute gate uses one rule:

 This means:

-• <Text> → inherit + outline (inherit excluded) → no attrs → inherits
+• <Text> → inherit → no attrs → inherits from the nearest ancestor

-By default, the inherit appearance keyword inherits everything — color, size, background, and border — from the nearest ancestor.
+By default, the inherit appearance keyword inherits everything (color, size, background, and border) from the nearest ancestor.
 But sometimes you need selective inheritance: a Link inside a Title should inherit font-size (so the link matches the heading size) but keep its own link-blue color.

 VaneUI provides four independent boolean toggle props for this: